golang/proposal/design/25530-notary.md

   though not rsc.io/privateer (the patterns are path prefixes, not string prefixes).

-- `GONOVERIFY=prefix1,prefix2,prefix3` sets a list of module path prefixes, again possibly containing globs, that should not be verified using the notary.
+- `GONOVERIFY=prefix1,prefix2,prefix3` sets a list of module path prefixes, again possibly containing globs, that should not be looked up using the database.

    We expect that corporate environments may fetch all modules, public and private, through an internal proxy;
-   `GONOVERIFY` allows them to disable notary-based verification of internal modules while still verifying public modules.
+   `GONOVERIFY` allows them to disable checksum database lookups for internal modules while still verifying public modules.
    Therefore, `GONOVERIFY` must not imply `GONOPROXY`.

-   We also expect that other users may prefer to connect directly to source origins but still want verification of open source modules or proxying of the notary itself;
+   We also expect that other users may prefer to connect directly to source origins but still want verification of open source modules or proxying of the database itself;
    `GONOPROXY` allows them to arrange that and therefore must not imply `GONOVERIFY`.

-The notary not being able to report `go.sum` lines for a module version is a hard failure: any private modules must be explicitly listed in `$GONOVERIFY`.
+The database not being able to report `go.sum` lines for a module version is a hard failure: any private modules must be explicitly listed in `$GONOVERIFY`.
-(Otherwise an attacker could block traffic to the notary and make all module versions appear to verify.)
+(Otherwise an attacker could block traffic to the database and make all module versions appear to be genuine.)
-The notary can be disabled entirely with `GONOVERIFY=*`.
+The database can be disabled entirely with `GONOVERIFY=*`.
-The command `go get -insecure` will report but not stop after notary failures.
+The command `go get -insecure` will report but not stop after database lookup failures or database mismatches.

 ## Rationale